-(Note: The Referee who is physically fit is able to do this easily.)
+(Note: A fit referee is able to do this easily.)
 Linesman (L2) hurries back to his correct position on the touch-line.

-Linesman (L1) level with attack and in position to see infringements and indicate decisions until Referee regains his position.
+Linesman (L1) level with attack and in position to see infringements and indicate decisions until referee regains his position.